 On December 1, 2020, the Company and BMS agreed that upon the consummation of a change of control transaction of uniQure that occurs prior to December 1, 2026 or BMS' delivery of a target cessation notice for all four collaboration targets, the Company (or its third party acquirer) shall pay to BMS a one-time, non-refundable, non-creditable cash payment of \$70.0 million, provided that (x) if \$70.0 million is greater than five percent (5.0%) of the net proceeds (as contractually defined) from such change of control transaction, the payment shall be an amount equal to five percent of such net proceeds, and (y) if \$70.0 million is less than one percent of such net proceeds, the change of control payment shall be an amount equal to one percent of such net proceeds ("CoC-payment").
-The Company has not consummated any change of control transaction as of March 31, 2022 that would obligate it to make a CoC-payment.
+The Company has not consummated any change of control transaction as of September 30, 2022 that would obligate it to make a CoC-payment.

 The Company determined that the CoC-payment should be recorded as a derivative financial liability as of December 1, 2020 and that subsequent changes in the fair market value of this derivative financial liability should be recorded in profit and loss.
 The fair market value of the derivative financial liability is materially impacted by probability that market participants assign to the likelihood of the occurrence of a change of control transaction that would give rise to a CoC-payment.
 This probability represents an unobservable input.
 The Company determines the fair market value of the derivative financial liability by using a present value model based on expected cash flow.
 The expected cash flows are materially impacted by the probability that market participants assign to the likelihood of the occurrence of a change of control transaction within the biotechnology industry.
-The Company estimated this unobservable input using the best information available as of March 31, 2022 and December 31, 2021.
+The Company estimated this unobservable input using the best information available as of September 30, 2022 and December 31, 2021.
 The Company obtained reasonably available market information that it believed market participants would use in determining the likelihood of the occurrence of a change-of control transaction within the biotechnology industry.
 Selecting and evaluating market information involves considerable judgement and uncertainty.
-Based on all such information and its judgment, the Company estimated that the fair market value of the derivative financial liability (presented within "Other non-current liabilities") as of March 31, 2022 was \$2.1 million and as of December 31, 2021 was \$2.8 million.
-The decrease of the fair value market value of the derivative financial liability of \$0.7 million for the three months ended March 31, 2022 was recorded as a gain within Other nonoperating (losses) / gains (nil in same period 2021).
+Based on all such information and its judgment, the Company estimated that the fair market value of the derivative financial liability (presented within "Other non-current liabilities") as of September 30, 2022 was \$2.2 million and as of December 31, 2021 was \$2.8 million.
+The change in the fair market value of the derivative financial liability was nil for the three months ended September 30, 2022 and was \$0.6 million for the nine months ended September 30, 2022 related to a decrease in the fair market value (nil in the same periods in 2021).
+The decrease in fair market value for the nine months ended September 30, 2022 was recorded as a gain within Other nonoperating (losses) / gains.